• Europes biggest bike selection

 • Bike stand (Optional)

-We also recommend going with the order that we list here, as it keeps it all well organized.
-Here’s what you need to know.
+We also recommend following the order we list here, as it keeps everything well-organized in chain rings.

 How to clean the drivetrain

-The drivetrain is the chain, cassette, chainrings, and derailleurs when it comes to cleaning.
+The drivetrain is the chain, cassette, chainrings, and derailleurs for cleaning.

 Cleaning the frame and forks